A walk through the market

 Mother buys vegetables, sugar and salt.

-Tinkhani buys a big watermelon.
+Tinkhani tries to carry a big watermelon.

 6